 MIT ends the research by saying 'Although we recognise that the ultimate focus of most organisations is on customers, companies can benefit from adding employee engagement to their list of priorities'.

-The HR Coach Research Institute went further into the concept of client engagement and its impact on organisational performance.
-Findings were telling; Employers in high performing organisations were 24% more satisfied with the level of customer service than employers in low performing organisations - this was one of the largest variances and strongly indicated that client engagement is critical for overall improved organisational performance!
+HR Coach went further into the concept of client engagement and its impact on organisational performance.
+Findings were telling; Employers in high performing organisations were 24% more satisfied with the level of customer service than employers in low performing organisations - this was one of the largest variances and strongly indicated that client engagement is critical for overall improved organisational performance.

 Keeping employees engaged and aligned to the organisational strategic direction can have a major impact on an organisations success, whether the organisation is for profit or not for profit.
 Engaged employees will pass on their enthusiasm to customers and stakeholders and they will develop and deliver better products and services - thereby positively impacting sales and profit!

-To find out more you can also download our White Paper: Accelerating Performance through Client Engagement.
+To read more about this topic, you can also download our White Paper: Accelerating Performance through Client Engagement.

 MIT Sloan Management Review: Measuring the Benefits of Employee Engagement

 Harvard Business Review: The Impact of Employee Engagement on Performance